-- Reinstall the wheel nuts.
-Tighten each nut by hand until the wheel is held against the hub. - Lower the vehicle by turning the jack handle counterclockwise.
+- Put the wheel nuts back on with the rounded end of the nuts toward the wheel.
+Turn each nut clockwise by hand until the wheel is held against the hub. - Lower the vehicle by turning the jack handle counterclockwise.
+Lower the jack completely.